Honglei-Cong/documents/consensus/pbft.md

 proof of correctness for a checkpoint, is generated as follows:
 >
 1. when a replica i produces a checkpoint, it multicasts a message (CHECKPOINT, n, d, i) to the other replicas,
->> n is the sequence number of the last request whose execution is reflected in the state,
+>> n is the sequence number of the last request whose execution is reflected in the state, <br>
 >> d is the digest of the state.
 2. each replica collects checkpoint messages in its log until it has 2f+1 of them for sequence number n with the same digest d signed by different replicas.
 These 2f+1 messages are the proof of correctness for the checkpoint.